|View All Provider News|

 Q: What is ConnectiCare’s position on submission of ICD-10 codes?

-A: According to the Centers for Medicare & Medicaid Services (CMS), the ICD-10 codes allow for more accurate information to accompany a claim, and thus for more accurate claims payment and coverage decisions.
-ConnectiCare will require that only ICD-10 codes be submitted on claims for dates of service on or after October 1, 2015, and on claims involving inpatient discharges on or after October 1, 2015.
-We will work closely with providers and clearinghouses as they prepare to switch over to ICD-10.
+A: ConnectiCare will require that only ICD-10 codes be submitted on claims for dates of service on or after Oct.
+1, 2015, and on claims involving inpatient discharges on or after Oct.
+1, 2015.

 Q: What is ConnectiCare’s approach to mapping ICD-9 codes to ICD-10 codes?

-A: CMS has provided General Equivalency Mappings (GEMs) as guidance for reasonable alternatives for mappings between ICD-9 and ICD-10 codes.
+A: The Centers for Medicare & Medicaid Services has provided General Equivalency Mappings (GEMs) as guidance for reasonable alternatives for mappings between ICD-9 and ICD-10 codes.
 While the GEMs provide guidance and a starting point for crosswalk development, there is currently no industry standard for mapping.
-ConnectiCare is using the CMS GEMs as a clinical equivalence tool to remediate business rules with ICD-9 codes.
+ConnectiCare is using the CMS GEMs as a clinical reference tool to remediate business rules with ICD-9 codes.